ThoughtChewer/bible_studies/content/Bible Study 4 - The Fall.md

 - desire has entered
 - Who determines what is good
 - “Although it is assumed by all the English translations that ערום has a negative sense (‘crafty’) in Genesis 3:1, a closer examination suggests otherwise.
 The description of the serpent commences with its being ‘more prudent (_‘arum_) than all the creatures of the field’ (Genesis 3:1), and after having tempted Eve, concludes with its bing ‘more cursed (_’arur_) than all the creatures of the field (3:14).’
 The two lines are nearly identical in Hebrew, suggesting an intentional contrast between them: the cursed serpent is a negative contrast to an initially positive shrewd serpent.
 Not only does ‘prudent’ make more sense of the narrative flow of events, it also distances God from any responsibility with respect to the origin of evil.
 God did not make a ‘crafty’ creature; he made a wise creature.
 The serpent’s ‘prudence’ may even be a sign of God’s special favor toward the serpent above the other animals.
 The serpent’s decision to use its prudence for evil intentions, however, resulted in a fall from divine favor to eternal humiliation, and this offers a solution to the age-old question of the serpent’s (and Satan’s) fall.
 When did the serpent rebel and fall?
 It ‘fell’ in Genesis 3.
 Thus, Genesis 3 depicts the fall of Adam, and Eve, and the serpent.”
 Postell, Seth (2011).
 Adam as Israel.
 Pickwick Publications.
+- God's response to the rebellion sets the stage for the rest of the biblical narrative.

 ### Questions for the future:
 1.